Eliteboyus/projmammadov/aws/class-notes/17_07_2021-Charlie-AWS-CLI-Class-Notes.md

     For MS Windows
     https://awscli.amazonaws.com/AWSCLIV2.msi

-    You should also install cli if you are using a virtual machine like WSL in your Windows system.
+    You should also install CLI if you are using a virtual machine like WSL in your Windows system.

     For Linux (On Ubuntu)